Six scientific Work Packages (WP) do research within the Build4People project:

 Our project receives additional support from a Scientific Advisory Board (SAB) consisting of very experienced consultants, two representatives of the local European Chamber of Commerce and further of a representative of Europe’s largest network of sustainable building, DGNB, and a renowned scholar with a focus on sustainable urban development.
 The members of the SAB will join the two conferences in Phnom Penh and take part in the subsequent advisory board meetings to provide us with critical feedback and to guide / consult us towards achieving implementation and lasting impacts.

-This is an overview of our partnership structures:
+This is an overview of our partnership structures during ongoing Definition phase:

 Find out more about Build4 People’s relevance and originality.